qianlongding/edge-ai-suites/metro-ai-suite/metro-vision-ai-app-recipe/docs/user-guide/tutorial-4.md

-# Crowd Analytics System Tutorial
+# AI Crowd Analytics Tutorial

 <!--
-**Sample Description**: This tutorial demonstrates how to build an intelligent crowd analytics system using edge AI technologies for real-time vehicle detection, license plate recognition, and vehicle attribute analysis.
+**Sample Description**: This tutorial demonstrates how to build an intelligent crowd analytics system using edge AI technologies for real-time vehicle detection and crowd identification in parking lots.

-This tutorial walks you through creating an AI-powered tolling system that automatically detects vehicles, recognizes license plates, and analyzes vehicle attributes in real-time.
-The system leverages Intel's DLStreamer framework with pre-trained AI models to process video streams from toll booth cameras, enabling automated toll collection and traffic monitoring.
 -->

+This tutorial walks you through creating an AI-powered crowd analytics system that automatically detects vehicles and identifies whether they form a "crowd" (closely grouped vehicles) or are scattered individually.
+The system leverages Intel's DLStreamer framework with pre-trained AI models to process video streams and analyze vehicle clustering patterns in real-time.

 <!--
-**What You Can Do**: This guide covers the complete development workflow for building a Crowd Analytics system.
+**What You Can Do**: This guide covers the complete development workflow for building an AI crowd analytics application.
 -->

 By following this guide, you will learn how to:
-- **Set up the Crowd Analytics Application**: Create a new application based on the Smart Parking template and configure it for crowd analytics use cases
+- **Set up the Crowd Analytics Application**: Create a new application based on the Smart Parking template and configure it for crowd detection use cases
-- **Download and Configure AI Models**: Install YOLO object detection models
+- **Download and Configure AI Models**: Install YOLO object detection models and custom vehicle classification models
-- **Configure Video Processing Pipeline**: Set up the DLStreamer pipeline (for real-time vehicle detection and license plate recognition)
+- **Configure Video Processing Pipeline**: Set up the DLStreamer pipeline for real-time vehicle detection and crowd analysis
-- **Deploy and Run the System**: Launch the containerized application and monitor its performance
+- **Deploy and Run the System**: Launch the containerized application and monitor crowd detection performance

 ## Prerequisites